kevin5566/icicSim/README.md

-# icicSim: gemtek testbed ICIC simulation
+# icicSim: Gemtek testbed simulator for ICIC
 @ Kevin Cheng a.k.a. kevin5566, NTUEE WMNLab 2017

+This simulator will show the theoratical UE\`s throughput by input ***base station information, UE information*** and ***power control cmd for BS***.
+For optimization ICIC solution version, see our next project: [icicSimOpt](https://github.com/kevin5566/icicSimOpt/).

 ## File Description
 1. `main.cpp`: Main program to call all simulation procedure.